Code-Institute-Submissions/MemorySafe/README.md

 ###### please click on the separate document [TESTING.md](TESTING.md)
 .
 ## Deployment
 This project was developed using Visual Studio Code.
-It was pushed regularly through Visual Studio Code (Source Control Option) and with GitHub Desktop to GitHub repository and published to GitHub pages.
+It was pushed regularly via Visual Studio Code (Source Control Option) and with GitHub Desktop to GitHub repository and published to GitHub pages.

 There are no differences between the deployed version and the development version.

-## Credits
+## Code
 To change the colour of the navbar “hamburger” icon, I had to overwrite Bootstrap rules and I have found a [code](https://github.com/css/csso/issues/377) on GitHub that helped me to solve that bug.

+The hoover underline effect for the navbar tabs, I got the inspiration from a [Youtube](https://www.youtube.com/watch?v=IYTBAQRBsw0) video.

+## Credit

 ## Content
 The content on the website is all fictional and written by me.
-For the bios for the founders, I researched for a more medical wording and I’ve got my inspiration from ww.psychologytoday.com.
+For the bios for the founders, I researched for a more medical wording and I’ve got my inspiration from [psychologytoday.com](https://www.psychologytoday.com/ie).

 ## Media
-•	I have sourced photos that don’t need copyright, from Google pictures and from Unsplash.com.
+•	I have sourced photos that don’t need copyright, from Google pictures and from [Unsplash](https://unsplash.com/).

 •	For the icons on the How it works page, I have sourced them on Google pictures and recoloured them in Photo Editor, PhotoPad, so they will match the colour scheme of the website.